Feed the Long-Term Pipeline for Metals

 What is the investment?

-Three finalists will have the opportunity to negotiate up to CAD$1 million in investment for a proof of concept at one of Goldcorp’s mines or direct investment in the winning technologies (investment not guaranteed, and/or investment may be allocated among two or more of three finalists; exact level of investment, if any, is at Goldcorp’s sole discretion and subject to completion of appropriate due diligence).
+Four finalists will have the opportunity to negotiate up to CAD$1 million in investment for a proof of concept at one of Goldcorp’s mines or direct investment in the winning technologies (investment not guaranteed, and/or investment may be allocated among two or more of four finalists; exact level of investment, if any, is at Goldcorp’s sole discretion and subject to completion of appropriate due diligence).

 Can there be more than one winner?